theekshithachava/Trafficpulse-ai/README.md

 - **Not Google Maps** — it serves the people managing the whole city, not one driver.
 - **Not a chatbot** — it analyses data and produces decisions with evidence.
 - **Nothing real is controlled** — no live signals, cameras, GPS, sensors or construction.
-Every plan is a simulation or a suggestion (a hackathon rule).
+Every plan is a simulation or a suggestion
 ## 3. The dataset

 Organiser dataset: **NeuraX Smart Cities v2** (folder `NEURAX_SMART_CITIES_TRAINING_V2`).